CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Case Studies

 \subsection{Ransomware as Motif Emergence}

 Ransomware detection is often based on file entropy signals, process bursts, or signature-like heuristics.
-Within CSTS, ransomware is reinterpreted as the emergence of a characteristic relational motif within the entity graph.
+Within CSTS, ransomware can be reinterpreted more generally as the emergence of a characteristic relational motif in the canonical entity graph.

-A canonical ransomware pattern typically includes execution of an anomalous binary, followed by rapid and high-density \texttt{WRITES}/\texttt{MODIFIES} relationships between a process entity and many file entities within short temporal windows, often accompanied by privilege boundary crossing.
-In graph-theoretic terms, this manifests as abrupt degree expansion and repeated bipartite interaction between a single process node and a large file neighborhood.
+A canonical ransomware pattern typically includes execution of an anomalous or low-prevalence binary, followed by rapid and high-density \texttt{WRITES} or \texttt{MODIFIES} relationships between a process entity and many file entities within short temporal windows, often accompanied by privilege-boundary crossing, process spawning behavior, or unusual host-level state changes.
+In graph-theoretic terms, this appears as abrupt degree expansion and repeated bipartite interaction between a focal process node and a large file neighborhood.